prod-feng/Upgrade-Lustre-Client-on-Centos-6/README.md

 After that, make sure the old Lustre client files are cleanly removed, expecially the kernel module files, like the ```"lustre.ko"```.
 They are always in ```/lib/modules/{mykenel}/``` folder, I can use ```find /lib/modules/{mykenel}/ -name lustre.ko```, etc, to verify if they are still there.

-If the old Lustre client was installed without rpm tool, I probably would have to manually remove all of the old Lustre files.
+If the old Lustre client was installed without rpm tool, I probably would have to manually remove all of these old Lustre files.

 Once this is done, I now have a clean OS without Luster client.
 And it's time to install the new one that I just have compiled.